tsleung/redthenblack/docs/assets/articles/rtb-pitch.md

-# Red then Black

-## Personalized Algorithmic Financial Strategy
+# Personalized Algorithmic Financial Strategy

 ### Problem
 Retirement planning uses inappropriate approximations where details matter, most notably 8-10% market returns.
 Prolonged ignorance and lack of education exacerbates the problem, causing either (1) a direct negative impact to financial health or (2) inactivity and time out of the market ensuring retirement goals cannot be achieved within a lifetime.